ddddddO/gtree/README.md

 ```

 #### OR

+When Markdown data is indented as a tab.

 ```
 ├── gtree -f testdata/sample1.md
 ├── cat testdata/sample1.md | gtree -f -
 └── cat testdata/sample1.md | gtree
 ```

+For 2 or 4 spaces instead of tabs, `-ts` or `-fs` is required.

 <details>
 <summary>More details</summary>